Compliance Apps, Modules, Questions, Tasks, and Answers¶

 SELECT guidedmodules_taskanswer.id FROM guidedmodules_taskanswer WHERE guidedmodules_taskanswer.question_id IN (MODULE_QUESTIONS);

-MODULE_QUESTIONS with the preceding SQL query, inserting it as a sub-query.
+MODULE_QUESTIONS with the preceding SQL query, inserting it

 The TaskAnswer table does not hold user answers, however.
-Answers are stored in the
+Answers are

 SELECT guidedmodules_taskanswer.id, answer.stored_value, answer.created, siteapp_user.username FROM guidedmodules_taskanswerhistory AS answer LEFT JOIN guidedmodules_taskanswer ON guidedmodules_taskanswer.id = answer.taskanswer_id LEFT JOIN siteapp_user ON siteapp_user.id = answer.answered_by_id WHERE guidedmodules_taskanswer.question_id IN (MODULE_QUESTIONS);